komrad36/KNES/README.md

 shared build ('cmake -DBUILD_SHARED_LIBS=ON .')
 or you will enter dependency hell at link-time.

 Fully cross-platform.
-Tested on Windows and Linux.
+Tested on Windows (MSVC) and Linux (g++).
+Makefile provided for the latter case.

 Fully playable, with CPU, APU, PPU emulated and 6 of the most common mappers supported (0, 1, 2, 3, 4, 7).
 Get a .nes v1 file and go!